 Aces and Eights Casino: Closed.

 Boston Billiard Club & Casino: Open.
 Masks required.
 6-handed.
-Shootout style tournaments (i.e. win your table to advance) on Mondays and Wednesdays starting on 7-13.
+Shootout style tournaments (i.e. win your table to advance) on Mondays and Wednesday.
 6 tables of 6-handed, so max of 36 players registering.
-Can register up to a week in advance.

 The Brook: Open.
 Masks required.
 6-handed.

 Manchester Poker Room & Casino: Open.
 6-handed.
-Masks optional.
+Masks required.
 Offering tournaments On Tuesday and Thursday nights and Saturday afternoons.
-Drawing fields of 70 to 125 players in the early weeks.
+Currently maxing out registration at 120 players.

 The River Casino & Sports Bar: Open.
 Masks required.

-Speakeasy Casino at Governor’s Inn: Open (although only open Thursday evenings through Saturdays).
-Masks optional.
-Announced tournaments back starting the week of 7/16.
+Speakeasy Casino at Governor’s Inn: Open (although only open Wednesday evenings through Fridays).
+Masks required.
+Each of 3 nights, has a 6:30pm $60 tournament.